 How is partner in vitro fertilization in Spain?

 We have said the two-mom IVF approach is very similar to a standard IVF.
 Once a couple has decided who are the biological mother and the gestational one, they have to decide about the sperm.
 As in any reproductive assistance for lesbian couples the sperm donation is a very relevant aspect.
 At this point it’s important to underline that sperm donation is anonymous in Spain.

 It’s very important to know about the laws of the country where you are going to follow the Reciprocal in vitro fertilization (IVF).
-Not long time ago.
+Not long time ago, single women in

 In Spain, all couples whether they are homosexual or heterosexual have the same rights.
 Marriage and adoption are accessible for anyone since 2005.
 The Spanish Assisted Reproduction Law 14/2006 recognizes that both women are parents to a child conceived through assisted reproduction techniques in Spain.